countnazgul/Qlik-Sense-Rest-API/README.md

 let result = await engineClient.Get("engine/healthcheck");
 ```

-- Generic REST client - all other clients are adding the required service prefix automatically (for example `qrs`, `qps` and `api`).
+- ## Generic REST client
+  All other clients are adding the required service prefix automatically (for example `qrs`, `qps` and `api`).
 Some other REST request dont need prefix.
 In these cases the `Generic REST client` can be used.
 In general this client can be used as replacement for all other clients by adding the necessary prefix to the url

 ```javascript
 import { QlikGenericRestClient } from "../src/index";